-- 1. The Third Supplemental Contract for Purchase and Sale of Doré.
-See "General Development of the Business Three Year History 2020". - 2.
-The Third Supplemental Product and Service Framework Agreement.
-See "General Development of the Business Three Year History 2020". - 3. the Deposit Services Agreement.
-See "General Development of the Business Three Year History 2020". - 4.
+- 1. The Fourth Supplemental Contract for Purchase and Sale of Doré.
+See "General Development of the Business Three Year History 2023". - 2.
+The Fourth Supplemental Product and Service Framework Agreement.
+See "General Development of the Business Three Year History 2023". - 3.
 The Financial Services Agreement.
-See "General Development of the Business Three Year History 2021".
+See "General Development of the Business Three Year History 2024".

-In addition China National Gold provides support to mining and exploration operations at the CSH Gold Project and the Jiama Project from time to time.
-The Company has entered into additional non-material contracts with China National Gold and affiliates of China National Gold in connection with the ongoing expansions of the CSH Gold Project and the Jiama Project.
-See "General Development of the Business - Three Year History".
+In addition China National Gold provides support to mining and exploration operations at the CSH Gold Project and the Jiama Project from time to time, the Company has entered into additional non-material contracts with China National Gold and affiliates of China National Gold in connection with the ongoing expansions of the CSH Gold Project and the Jiama Project.